 Meet Grandma Moh, the loud, feisty and highly opinionated mother of the Chinese billionaire living in their Beverly Hills mansion.
 Mired in "old China", she is a relic straight out of the Cultural Revolution with constant fears of the next invasion of the Red Army soldiers and approaching famine.
 She practices traditional Chinese medicine in their gourmet kitchen and has issues with touch screen panels.
 Always on the giving end of unsolicited advice and opinions, she surprises her newfound friends in Beverly Hills with her ancient wisdom throughout the book series.
 I don't have a shortage of material in developing the Grandma Moh character.
 I simply resort to my mother, my aunts, their friends, my friends' mothers/aunts and countless older generation Chinese women.
 Photo of an old Chinese woman is from Google.

 Greg Wang is Simon's only child.
 Raised in a one child policy generation, the privileged son is shy and talented in martial arts.
 When Greg's father was of similar age, he toiled on a commune farm during the Mao regime and eagerly ate cooked rice infested with feces leftover by thieving rats during widespread famine.
 Unlike his father, Greg attended prestigious international schools in Beijing.
 His favorite meal is steak with spaghetti on weekends, plays with every techie gadget and is raised in a life of comfort that his father never had.
 Bilingual in both English and Mandarin, he is tall, healthy and talented and trained in martial arts.
 He is attending a private high school in Beverly Hills.
 He will soon be enrolling into an American college, which is his father's dream and whole purpose of moving to Beverly Hills.
-When I was developing Greg, I was thinking of Chen Xiang, the Chinese actor, singer and host.
+When I was developing Greg, young Asian actors like Ji Soo is what I had in mind.
+Ji trained in judo and competed in national competitions.

 Ling is Simon's niece that arrives from Beijing in Book 2 - The Beijing Youths.
 She inherited all the beauty and charm in the family and was recently crowned Miss Beijing.
 A year older than Greg, she enrolls at UCLA and is a freshman.
 Her Uncle Simon encourages her to meet new American friends now that she's in Los Angeles.
 So slowly she immerses herself in her new Western world which is daunting and intriguing at the same time.
 Eventually, she meets new friends and develops a special friendship with Cole that can possibly lead to romance.
 When I was developing Ling, I was thinking of the Chinese actress from Hong Kong, Kibby Lau.